espocrm/documentation/user-guide/quotes.md

 Method 2.
 Create a new quote from Quotes relationship panel on the detail view of the opportunity.

-## Generating Sales Order and Invoice from Quote
+## Generating Sales Orders and Invoices from Quote

 You are able to create Sales Order and Invoice from existing Quote.